aitorcf/PointGroupNRG/README.md

 # Installation
 PointGroupNRG is not in the General Registry.
-To use it from your own Julia environment, download `PointGroupNRG` and add it to your project:
+To use it from your own Julia environment, download or clone `PointGroupNRG` and add it to your project:

     pkg> activate <path_to_project>
     pkg> add <path_to_PointGroupNRG>

 The `pkg>` mode is entered by typing `]` in the `julia>` shell.
+Alternatively, the downloaded/cloned repository can be activated and instantiated:

+    pkg> activate <path_to_PointGroupNRG>
+    pkg> instantiate # only the first time

 # Examples
 Examples for several systems are provided in the `examples/`